meatballs/anvil-messaging/README.md

         self.init_components(**properties)
 ```

-The publish method also has an optional 'content' argument which can be passed any object.
+The publish method also has an optional 'content' parameter which can be passed any object.

+By default, the publisher will log each message it receieves to your app's logs (and
+the output pane if you're in the IDE).
+You can disable this if you wish by passing the
+argument `with_logging=False` to the `publish` method.

 ### Subscribe to a Channel
 Also, from anywhere in your app, you can subscribe to a channel on the publisher by